Culture

 EF Education-EasyPost’s open-minded international character is a big draw for him.
 On the teams he has raced for in the past, he has often been one of the few foreigners.
 Our team is made up of riders and staff from dozens of nationalities.
 Most of them know what it is like to build a life far from home and can help with all of the little difficulties that come with that.
 Our multicultural make up helps us to expand our outlook and think beyond traditional ways of doing things too.

 Harry is a lot more than a bike racer.
-He is a keen cook and he loves to go camping and hiking with his girlfriend, an environmental scientist, near their adopted home in Andorra.
-In the winters, he loves to ski.
+He is a keen cook and he loves to go camping and hiking near his adopted home in Andorra.
+In the winter, he loves to ski.
 And he is a YouTuber.

 Darren Rafferty

-Irish champion Darren Rafferty is excited for his second season in the WorldTour.
-In his rookie year, he won the Irish road race title, finished his first grand tour at the Vuelta a España, and discovered a whole new realm of watts, while riding for his teammates throughout the season.
+Darren Rafferty is excited for his third season in the WorldTour.
+In his rookie year, he won the Irish road race title, finished his first grand tour at the Vuelta a España, and discovered a whole new realm of watts.
+In season two, he raced his first Giro d’Italia and continued to be a dependable teammate.
+Now, he wants to race for results himself.

 Darren is a talented climber.
 In the under-23 ranks, he won the Giro Ciclistico della Valle d’Aosta-Mont Blanc, finished second at the Giro d'Italia Giovani Under 23, and came fifth in the U23 edition of Liège-Bastogne-Liège.
 He doesn’t just fly up mountains.
 He is also a strong time trialist, with two Irish U23 titles to his name.